kutacoder/kutacoder/README.md

-### Hey there,

 I'm Guy, but on the web I mostly go by kutacoder.

 I'm a passionately curious autodidact and an enthusiastic problem solver.

 All of my projects are attempts to provide some sort of value - either to myself or (hopefully) to you.
 I believe I can learn from anyone, and I can teach anybody who is willing to learn.
-If you find my projects useful and you have anything to add, please feel free to drop me a line, or even better, open a pull request 🙏🏼.
+If you find my projects useful and you have anything to add, please feel free to drop me a line or to open a pull request 🙏🏼.

 After all, as Ernest Hemingway put it: